 Colon Cancer and Life Insurance

-If you have any form of cancer, it is unlikely any insurance company will be willing to give life assurance.
+If you have any form of cancer, it is unlikely that an insurance company will be willing to approve you for life insurance.

 …that will be willing to give both you and your family members a life insurance policy.